-EIGHT CONSECUTIVE SEMES TER COURSE OF STUDY FOR A BACHELOR OF SCIEN ECONOMICS NCE DEGREE IN THE MAJOR OF FRESHMAN YEAR: 31 credit hours Fall Semester: Complete or demonstrate competency in any 2: Word, Graphics, Spreadsheets, or Database (no more than 2 per term) Composition I Ozarks Seminar Spring Semester: Complete or demonstrate competency in any 1: Word, Graphics, Spreadsheets, or Database (no more than 2 per term) Composition II Either Semester: Basic Oral Communication College Algebra or Math to meet core requirement One math course above the core requirement, if can be taken General Education courses from Distribution Requirements to total 15 or 16 hours SOPHOMORE YEAR: 31 credit hours Fall Semester: Business and Career Preparation Principles of Accounting I World Civilization I or Humanities I Spring Semester: Principles of Accounting II World Civilization II or Humanities II Either Semester: Principles of Microeconomics Principles of Macroeconomics Survey of Management Marketing Concepts 1 math course above the core requirement, if not completed General Education courses from Distribution Requirements to total 15 or 16 hours JUNIOR YEAR: 31 credit hours Fall Semester: Intermediate Macroeconomic Theory Money and Banking SENIOR YEAR: 31 credit hours Fall Semester: Business Finance Spring Semester: Investments Intermediate Microeconomic Theory Spring Semester: Business Strategy Either Semester: The Legal Environment of Business I Applied Statistics General Education courses from Distribution Requirements or general electives to total 15 or 16 hours Either Semester: General electives to total 15 or 16 hours 6 hours of Economics electives Students majoring in Accounting, Business Adr Comparative Economic Systems 3 hour Economics elective ninistration, Business Education, Economics, Interrequirement with courses offered by the Business Er national Business, Management, or Marketing may
+EIGHT CONSECUTIVE SEMESTER COURSE OF STUDY FOR A BACHELOR OF SCIENCE DEGREE IN THE MAJOR OF ECONOMICS FRESHMAN YEAR: 31 credit hours Fall Semester: Complete or demonstrate competency in any 2: Word, Graphics, Spreadsheets, or Database (no more than 2 per term) Spring Semester: Complete or demonstrate competency in any 1: Word, Graphics, Spreadsheets, or Database (no more than 2 per term) Either Semester: Basic Oral Communication College Algebra or Math to meet core requirement Composition I Ozarks Seminar Composition II One math course above the core requirement, if can be taken General Education courses from Distribution Requirements to total 15 or 16 hours SOPHOMORE YEAR: 31 credit hours Fall Semester: Business and Career Preparation Principles of Accounting I World Civilization I or Humanities I Spring Semester: Principles of Accounting II World Civilization II or Humanities II Either Semester: Principles of Microeconomics Principles of Macroeconomics Survey of Management Marketing Concepts 1 math course above the core requirement, if not completed General Education courses from Distribution Requirements to total 15 or 16 hours JUNIOR YEAR: 31 credit hours Fall Semester: Intermediate Macroeconomic Theory Money and Banking Spring Semester: Investments Intermediate Microeconomic Theory Either Semester: The Legal Environment of Business I Applied Statistics General Education courses from Distribution Requirements or general electives to total 15 or 16 hours

+\Students majoring in Accounting, Business Administration, Business Education, Economics, International Business, Management, or Marketing may not double-dip their Social Science distribution requirement with courses offered by the Business Enterprise academic unit.

 ECN 2003 Principles of Macroeconomics A study of aggregate economic performance with emphasis on national income, stabilization and growth, business cycles, monetary and fiscal policy, savings, consumption and investment, the multiplier effect, inflation, and current economic topics.
 Not open to freshmen.
-Co-
+Co-requisite: BSA 2101, Business and Career Preparation, if not already completed.
+(Co-requisite applies only to Business Enterprise majors.)